Free Shipping within Australia. We Ship Worldwide.

 Prefecture – Even if cultivar is the same, matcha may have still slight variations in taste, color or flavor, based on the prefecture the harvest is from.
 As you can see in Japan’s map above, prefectures have different geographical locations and hence climatic conditions, which in turn will give slight variations to the tea plantations, which turn will affect color and taste of matcha.

 Harvesting season and time of the year – The time of the year when the tea leaves are harvested to produce matcha also influences the properties of matcha.
-Tea leaves harvested in April-May when the first flush appears are generally used to produce ceremonial grade matcha which has subtle or mellow earthy flavor, while the second flush harvest in June-July produce matcha with a bit more intense fruity flavor.
+Tea leaves harvested in April-May when the first flush appears are generally used to produce ceremonial grade matcha which has subtle or mellow earthy flavor, while the second flush harvest in June-July produce matcha with a bit more intense flavor.
 Later harvests (September-October or later) produce more nutty tasting matcha because the leaves are larger and more mature.

-It should also be noted that final matcha quality, taste, color and flavor depends on not just the natural factors but also the finesse and standards of production processes.
+It should also be noted that final matcha product quality, taste, color and flavor depends on not just the natural factors but also the finesse and standards of production processes.
 To understand the manufacturing process of matcha, please read our blog ‘How is matcha made’ and also ‘About us’ on why Pinnacle Matcha is top quality matcha.